rdaum/moor/crates/kernel/testsuite/README.md

 | 🔜     | `test_task_local.rb`                           | N/A                      |                                                                                             |
 | 🔜     | `test_things_that_used_to_crash_the_server.rb` | N/A                      | Probably useful to test these, since they were tricky for another server at somepoint       |
 | 🚫     | `test_verb_cache.rb`                           | N/A                      | `moor` doesn't support this Stunt extension.                                                |

+`.moot` files not mentioned above are not related to Stunt.